imagej/imagej.github.io/_pages/Getting_started_with_TrackMate.md

 ![](TrackMate_FakeTracks.png)

 This is 128x128 stack of 50 frames, uncalibrated.
-It is noisy, but is still a very easy use case_ there is at most 4 spots per frame, they are well separated, they are about the same size and the background is uniform.
+It is noisy, but is still a very easy use case: there is at most 4 spots per frame, they are well separated, they are about the same size and the background is uniform.
 It is such an ideal case that you would not need TrackMate to deal with it.
 But for this first tutorial, it will help us getting through TrackMate without being bothered by difficulties.

 Also, if you look carefully, you will see that there are two splitting events - where a spot seems to divide in two spots in the next frame, one merging event - the opposite, and a gap closing event - where a spot disappear for one frame then reappear a bit further.
 TrackMate is made to handle these events, and we will see how.